 Material & Color

-Flow comes in different material and color options in order to fit better in its surroundings.
+Flow comes in different materials and color options in order to fit better in its surroundings.
 The classic version is made of stainless steel while the powder-coated version has a range of beige-red, pastel green, and grey-white.